October 14, 2001: The day Andy Roddick kept USA in Davis Cup World Group

 The 2001 Davis Cup World Group qualifier between the United States and India was held in Winston Salem, North Carolina, at the LJVM Coliseum, a multi-purpose venue with a capacity of 14,000 spectators.
 Unveiled in 1989, it was home to the Wake Forest University men’s and women’s basketball teams.

-In 2001, the United States found themselves playing the World Group Qualifying Round, after their loss against Switzerland, led by its rising star Roger Federer, in the first round of the main draw.
+In 2001, the United States found themselves playing the World Group Qualifying Round, after their loss against Switzerland, led by its rising star Roger Federer, in the first round.
 The play-off against India was held in Winston Salem, and the American team, led by its new captain Patrick McEnroe, was the heavy favourite.

 On the first day, young Andy Roddick, world No 15, defeated world No 738 Harsh Mankad (6-3, 6-4, 6-1), and James Blake, who had just entered the top 100, beat Leander Paes (No 232), 7-5, 6-3, 6-3.